 The highest quantity that can be ordered is the available quantity of product variant.

-Once a new order is placed, quantity needed to fulfil each order line is immediately marked as allocated.
+Once a new order is placed, the quantity needed to fulfill each order line is immediately marked as allocated.

 A customer places an order for another box of shoes.
 The stock record is as follows: